-Bahrain Bourse's vision, mission, and strategy are closely aligned with Bahrain's Economic Vision 2030 overarching guiding principles: sustainability, competitiveness, and fairness.
-Our continuous strategic efforts are focused on achieving Bahrain Bourse's vision to become 'A regional multi-asset class marketplace leader'.
-Bahrain Bourse's five-year strategy, spans across five key strategic goals covering: intensifying regional & global outreach, cultivating capital raising & investment opportunities, enhancing market literacy & investor awareness, cultivating operational efficiency, and developing organizational talent.
+Bahrain Bourse's vision, mission, and strategy are closely aligned Bahrain Bourse continued to conduct its business operations in with Bahrain's Economic Vision 2030 overarching guiding accordance with its strategic roadmap.
+Looking back over a period principles: sustainability, competitiveness, and fairness.
+Our of five years, we have successfully navigated through our strategic continuous strategic efforts are focused on achieving Bahrain plan and achieved several milestones, all of which aim to position Bourse's vision to become 'A regional multi-asset class marketplace Bahrain Bourse in a dominant role regionally in alternative asset leader'.
+Bahrain Bourse's five-year strategy, spans across five key classes.
+The achievements to date aim to pave way for further strategic goals covering: intensifying regional & global outreach, successes in the next strategic plan.
+Underpinning our strategy cultivating capital raising & investment opportunities, enhancing is a commitment to our core values.
+The key strategic goals of 2015-2020 strategic plan are outlined below. market literacy & investor awareness, cultivating operational efficiency, and developing organizational talent.
 Throughout 2020,